Mission

 The mission of the LIA Foundation is to support the well-being of all Long Island communities, businesses, and their employees which will help our region to thrive and prosper.

-The LIA Foundation aims to implement programs, hold events, and conduct research that focus on areas critical to Long Island's economic development, including:
+The LIA Foundation aims to implement programs, hold events, and conduct research that focus on areas critical to Long Island's economic development.Â

 How it started: The LIA's Small Business Support Program

-When Matt Cohen became President & CEO of the LIA in May 2021, it was one of his priorities to expand the LIA's support to small businesses, which comprise the majority of businesses on Long Island, and were devastated by the COVID-19 pandemic.
-To help accomplish this goal, he partnered with LIA Board Members Luis Vazquez, President & CEO of the Long Island Hispanic Chamber of Commerce, and Phil Andrews, President & CEO of the Long Island African American Chamber of Commerce to have the collective force of the three organizations.
+In 2021, the LIA expanded its support to small businesses as they were recovering from the impacts of the COVID-19 pandemic.
+To help accomplish this goal, the LIA partnered with Board Members Luis Vazquez, President & CEO of the Long Island Hispanic Chamber of Commerce, and Phil Andrews, President & CEO of the Long Island African American Chamber of Commerce to have the collective force of the three organizations.Â

 - In June 2022, together they held a Small Business Conference and launched the LIA's Small Business Support Program to help businesses who were devastated by the pandemic.